We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 #10 You'll want to switch back to the browser tab with tag manager preview mode and click the Continue button.

-#11 If there is the tag G4 Tracking – All Pages under the Tags Fired sections, you did it!
-It’s firing correctly.
+#11 If you see your GA4 configuration tag under the Tags Fired section, you did it.
+It is firing correctly.

 #12 Hop on to your GTM account and submit everything by clicking the Submit button.